 When you cross the finish line you get given handfuls of coloured powder packets, which you can rip open and do whatever you want with.
 Every 15 minutes they also do a timed colour throw where everyone throws colour in the air at the same time.

-9. After the race there’s an after party.
+9. After the Color Run there’s an after party.

 Those colour throws I mention happen in a huge crowd of people, all dancing away to live DJs.
 It’s like a really sweaty colourful festival.